swopblock/swopblock/README.md

 Swopblock -
 ===============================================================================

-## Real-time, counter-party-secure, exchange-party-free crypto trading.
+## Real-time, counter-party-secure, exchange-party-free crypto trading app.

 Swopblock offers proven security, universal access, and realtime crypto currency trading in an exchange protocol that solves the problems with the insecurities